Bespoke Solutions to Automate Your Business

 Integration systems connect other tools.
 Unlike the rest of the arsenal, integration systems are more implicit; the code you deploy that’s not serving a discrete function is the integration system.

 Think of integration systems as the exoskeleton of your automation.
-Thus integration systems tend to fall into the “custom software” camp, which usually demands the expertise of an automation software development firm.
+Thus integration systems tend to fall into the “custom software” camp, which usually demands the expertise of an automation firm.
 However, a recent trend in “low-code / no-code” solutions like Zapier make it tenable to connect services without shipping code.

 If you can construct a useful automation solely from 3rd-party SaaS products, then the low-code route might make sense.
 It’s also great for proving concepts or building minimum viable products (MVPs).
-However, you can’t buy integration; low-code fragility can hamstring a mildly complex business process automation.
+However, you can’t buy integration; low-code fragility can hamstring a mildly complex automation.
 Talk through your vision with a trustworthy automation firm who will let you know which cases low-code can support.